ddzdzz/tech_art/README.md

 # Tech Art Final Project
-Contains code and CAD files used to construct the art piece.
+Contains resource files used to construct the art piece.